 gpflux.helpers#

-This module contains helper functions for constructing MultioutputKernel
+This module contains helper functions for constructing MultioutputKernel,

-, and GPLayer
+MeanFunction, and GPLayer objects.

 Module Contents#